 Myth – If I buy food in the supermarket and then boil or cook it for our meals that should kill any virus that might be lurking

-Myth – The new coronavirus can be transmitted through goods manufactured in China or any country reporting COVID-19 cases
+Myth – The new coronavirus can be transmitted through goods manufactured in China or any country reporting Covid-19 cases

-Coronavirus cannot be transmitted through mosquito bites.
+Coronavirus Covid-19 cannot be transmitted through mosquito bites.
 To date there has been no information nor evidence to suggest that it could be transmitted by mosquitoes.
-COVID-19 is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
+Covid-19 is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.

 Myth – Eating garlic can help prevent infection of the new coronavirus